Forex News Events: How Historical Data Captures Volatility

 The Importance of Historical Depth

-Why do you need 25 years of data?
+Why do you need multi-year audited coverage?
 Because news events happen in cycles.
 The way the market reacts to inflation today is very different from how it reacted in 2012, but it might be very similar to how it reacted in the late 70s or early 80s.
-By having access to the full 66 currency pairs at historicalforexprices.com, you can compare news reactions across different economic regimes.
+By having access to the full verified symbols at historicalforexprices.com, you can compare news reactions across different economic regimes.
 Forex news data isn't just about the number on the screen; it is about the psychology of the traders who see that number.
 Use history to master that psychology.

 Related Articles